vignettes/web_only/ggdotplotstats.Rmd

 What if we want to do the same analysis separately for different engines with different numbers of cylinders?

-provides a special helper function for such instances: grouped_ggdotplotstats
+ggstatsplot provides a special helper function for

 .
-This is merely a wrapper function around ggstatsplot::combine_plots
+This is merely a

 .
-It applies ggdotplotstats
+It applies

-across all levels of a specified grouping variable and then combines the individual plots into a single plot.
+specified grouping variable and then combines the

-Let’s see how we can use this function to apply ggdotplotstats
+Let’s see how we can use this function to apply

 to accomplish our task.

-# removing factor level with very few no. of observations
+## removing factor level with very few no. of observations

-df <- dplyr::filter(.data = ggplot2::mpg, cyl %in% c("4", "6"))
+df <- dplyr::filter(ggplot2::mpg, cyl %in% c("4", "6"))

 grouped_ggdotplotstats(

-# arguments relevant for ggstatsplot::ggdotplotstats
+## arguments relevant for ggdotplotstats

 data = df,